rakibsarowar/rakibsarowar/README.md

 Welcome to my GitHub profile.
 I am an aspiring MERN Stack Developer with strong knowledge of JavaScript, Es6, React , Express, MongoDB.
 I seek out new knowledge and technology and actively develop my skills.

 - 👀 I’m interested in Web Development & Design.<br>
-- 🌱 I’m currently learning React, Redux, Vue and so on.<br>
+- 🌱 I’m currently learning Redux, Next and Vue Js.<br>
 - 📫 You can reach me in linkedin @rakibsarowar or rakibsarowar@gmail.com

 <div align=center>